The answers to these two questions are a decisive and loud YES!

 Alternatively, call us direct on 0202 216830.
 Once again, Merry Christmas and a Happy New Year from Natural World Kenya Safaris!

-An off road 4 x 4 Land Cruiser Jeep on an East African road safari is a great way to get up close with nature and experience the amazing wildlife firsthand in this stunning part of Africa.
+An off -road 4 x 4 Land Cruiser Jeep is a great way to get up close with nature and experience the amazing wildlife firsthand in this stunning part of Africa.
 As you roam across the savannahs and proceed through lush greenery, lions, cheetahs, leopards and hyenas will represent your closest company.
 A Kenya road safari offers a close up chance to witness these large felines commence their stalking of thousands of wildebeest, zebras and gazelles as the great migration occurs, and large animal herds gather together to make the perilous journey across Kenya.

 In addition to these amazing opportunities to view the most majestic of natural predators hunting in their natural habitats, a huge range of other large animals will be on show as well, including elephants, giraffes, hippos, rhinos and Nile crocodiles.
 With an immense variety of weird and wonderful indigenous species also on display, a Kenya Jeep safari truly has all bases covered from a wildlife standpoint.